Classical and quantum chaotic synchronization in coupled dissipative time crystals: Quantum finite-size dynamics

-Evaluating it, we always find $r_s\simeq 0.59$ (see Fig.~\ref{rhasi:fig}), a value only slightly smaller than the random-matrix Gaussian unitary ensemble value $r_{\rm GUE} \simeq 0.5996$ resulting from a numerical fit in Ref.~\cite{Atas_2013}.
+When evaluating the level spacing ratio the factors $\nep^{-H_\alpha}$ simplify.
+It is the same principle why no unfolding is needed when evaluating the level spacing ratio.
+The approximation is very good already for $S=10$, and the two results agree within the errorbar, as we can see in Fig.~\ref{rhasi:fig}.}

 We can conclude that the steady-state Lindblad density matrix behaves as a random matrix, a behavior that corresponds to quantum chaos~\cite{rufo2025quantumsemiclassicalsignaturesdissipative}.
 Beyond that, it displays a sudden crossover from staggered to uniform magnetization strictly reminiscent of the synchronization phenomenology observed in the mean field [see Fig.~\ref{St:fig}(a,c)].
 Therefore, also in the quantum finite-$S$ case, we can identify this phenomenon as quantum chaotic synchronization.

+The fact that the quantum and the classical crossover do not coincide is related with the noncommutativity of the infinite-$S$ limit and the infinite time-limit.
+Indeed, the infinite-$S$ limit shows persistent (periodic or aperiodic) oscillations, while the finite-$S$ size case relaxes for $t\to\infty$ to a NESS density matrix for any arbitrary large but finite $S$~\cite{solanki2024chaostimedissipativecontinuous}. {{Indeed, our system has a well-defined semiclassical limit obtained by taking $S\to\infty$.
+In this limit, the mean-field equations exhibit a rich phenomenology at long times: convergence to stationary values (stationary phase), time-periodic oscillations (time-crystal phase), or irregular dynamics (chaotic phase).}

+{{Non trivial long-time dynamics can emerge only when the thermodynamic limit is taken \emph{first}.
+In this scenario ($\lim_{t\to\infty} \lim_{S\to\infty}$), the mean-field system is described by the classical nonlinear equations Eq.~\eqref{dimerm:eqn} that can sustain persistent oscillations or chaos.
+By contrast, for any finite $S$, quantum fluctuations and the finite-dimensional Hilbert space cause all dynamics to eventually converge to a steady state, after a transient behavior.
+Taking the long-time limit first ($\lim_{S\to\infty} \lim_{t\to\infty}$) thus washes out the interesting dynamical features before one moves to the thermodynamic limit.}

+{{This subtle issue regarding the non-commutativity of limits has been discussed in recent literature on dissipative quantum systems.
+One example is Ref.~\cite{Delmonte_2025}, which analyzes dissipative quantum models that like ours are described by classical equations in the thermodynamic limit, and explicitly demonstrates how exchanging the order of these limits affects the phase diagram.
+In another work, quantum chaos in the driven-dissipative Bose-Hubbard dimer does not match the long-time regular behavior found in the classical limit~\cite{PhysRevResearch.7.013276}.
+Also this lack of quantum-classical correspondence can be interpreted as a noncommutativity of the thermodynamic and the long-time limits.
+Therefore, quantitative agreement remains inherently limited by the fundamental non-commutativity of the two limits.}

+Here we are studying the properties of the finite-$S$ NESS density matrix, which -- consistently with the discussion above -- are in general different from the ones of the long-time behavior in the $S\to\infty$ mean-field regime~\cite{Delmonte_2025,PhysRevResearch.7.013276}.
+So it is remarkable that the crossover is present in both scenarios, despite the non-commutativity of the limits and their different long-time behaviors.
+Additionally, entanglement plays a significant role in the quantum case but is classically absent.